DavidAce/h5pp/README.md

 #### Opt-in automatic dependency installation
-The CMake flag `DOWNLOAD_METHOD` controls the automated behavior for finding or installing dependencies.
+The CMake flag `H5PP_DOWNLOAD_METHOD` controls the automated behavior for finding or installing dependencies.
 It can take one of three valid strings:
 * `none` (default) all handling of dependencies is disabled and linking is left to the user.
 * `find-only` only attempt to find dependencies already installed (no downloads).
 * `conan` to install dependencies using the [conan package manager](https://conan.io/).
 This method is guided by `conanfile.txt` found in this project's root directory.